Google AdsApril 2026 · 8 min read

 Google Ads Performance Max: Should Small Businesses in Switzerland Use It?

-• Performance Max works well for e-commerce with product feeds and accounts generating 50+ conversions/month.
-For most Swiss service SMBs, it's premature.
+• Performance Max works best for e-commerce accounts with product feeds and accounts producing 50 or more conversions per month.

-• Standard Search campaigns give you keyword-level control that matters when your conversion data is thin and every franc of budget counts.
+• Standard Search gives you keyword-level control, which matters when data is thin and budget mistakes hurt fast.

 What is Performance Max?

-• Creative assets: headlines, descriptions, images, logos, and optionally video
+• Assets: headlines, descriptions, images, logos, and video if available

-• Conversion goals: calls, form fills, purchases, or other tracked actions
+• Goals: calls, leads, purchases, or other tracked actions

 How Performance Max works